sethdavisatl/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document Object Model is a programming interface that allows us to dynamically access the update the content and style of a document/webpage.
 2. What is an event?
+An event is when a user interacts with a webpage in a way that a browser can process, for example a mouseclick.
 3. What is an event listener?
+An event listener is a function that 'listens' for when a specific event occurs and then runs a specific callback function.
 4. Why would we convert a NodeList into an Array?
+A NodeList is 'array-like' but it does not support most array prototype functions.
+For example, we cannot push on a NodeList.
 5. What is a component?
+A component is a reusable piece of code that we can use to create elements and objects with similar functionality.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account